CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/mechanisms/swerve/swerve-builder-api.rst

 Drivetrain, in this instance, refers to the ``SwerveDrivetrainConstants`` class (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/mechanisms/swerve/SwerveDrivetrainConstants.html>`__).
 This class defines characteristics that are not module specific.
 Mandatory parameters include ``.withPigeon2Id()``.

+Users can optionally provide a configuration object to apply custom configs to the Pigeon 2, such as mount orientation.
+Leaving the configuration object null will skip applying configs to the Pigeon 2.

 ``SwerveDrivetrainConstants`` Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^